svkucheryavski/mdatoolsm.gitbook/chapter1/text.md

    Max     198      92        48
 ```

-As well as several statistic plots.
+As well as several statistical plots.

 ```matlab
 figure